Skip to contents

 3. All exploitation occurs on mature individuals

-4. All returns are equally vulnerable to the fishery
+4. All returns are equally vulnerable to the terminal fishery

 5. All spawners are equally fecund